-5.2 Previous Studies
+5.2 PREVIOUS STUDIES

-Since the third hazard audit, there have been no changes to the facility that required further Hazard Studies.
+Since the last hazard audit, there have been no changes to the facility that required further Hazard Studies (including the FTL project).
 Correspondingly, there are no recommendations from recent statutory Hazard Studies to be reviewed (the recommendations from the original facility Hazard Studies were reviewed during the first hazard audit).